Widespread Use of Products Containing Asbestos

 Asbestos resisted electricity very well.
 This made it highly useful as insulation for electrical wiring.

-Shipbuilders found asbestos products perfect.
-These products were absorbed sound like no other material yet discovered.
+Shipbuilders found asbestos products perfect because they absorbed sound like no other material yet discovered.

-For decades, the only ones who knew of the horrific dangers were the manufacturers of asbestos-containing products.
+For decades, the only ones who knew of the horrific dangers of asbestos were the manufacturers of asbestos-containing products.

 But these manufacturers downplayed and even hid the dangers of asbestos from the general public rather than keeping people safe.